anil3a/python-security-camera/README.md

 ## More info ##

 * usually takes about 5 seconds to start up
-* initRecorder: here, you can change the output video codec
+* initRecorder: you can switch the output video format here
 * somethingHasMoved: pixel comparison
 * processImage: the fun stuff!